PUBLIC LIGHT BUS (Green Minibus and Red Minibus)

 The destination is displayed on the front of the bus in both Chinese and English (although the English lettering is often quite small and can be difficult to read from a distance).

 When boarding the minibus the Octopus Card reader is just to the left of the entry doors at the top of the steps.
-It is not necessary to pay immediately on boarding (although most passengers do).
-It is acceptable to take a seat, find your Octopus Card or coins and pay as soon as possible during the journey.
+On most routes it is not necessary to pay immediately on boarding (although most passengers do) and is acceptable to take a seat, find your Octopus Card or coins and pay as soon as possible during the journey.
 If paying with coins drop the exact fare in the coin box just to the left of the driver (no change is given).

-The seating arrangement is four single seats on the left side of the bus and six double seats on the right hand side.
-Several seats are directly over the wheel arch and have very restricted leg room.
+The seating arrangement for *16-seat minibuses is four single seats on the left side of the bus and six double seats on the right hand side.
+Several seats are directly over the wheel arch have restricted leg room.

 Interior of a green minibus.
 Speed indicator is visible in front of top left of windscreen and Octopus Card reader can be seen just below to the left.
 The coin box is located below and behind the Octopus Card reader.